-Chardonnay the most popular white wine grape in the world.
+Chardonnay the most popular white vinifera grape in the world.

 Chardonnay is used to produce a wide spectrum of wine styles, from creamy, buttery, full-bodied and oak-aged wonders, to lean and crisp everyday wines.